Medicare and COBRA can work together in certain situations, but does it make sense to have both?

 Those eligible for Medicare because of End-Stage Renal Disease (ESRD) will have COBRA as the primary insurance during the first 30-month coordination of benefits period.

-During this coordination period, the COBRA plan will pay first, and Medicare will pay second.
+The COBRA plan will pay first, and Medicare will pay second during this coordination period.
 For those that don’t have COBRA, Medicare will pay primary.

 Can I Have Part A Only and COBRA?